-All Stars Cricket: ECB targets five- to eight-year-olds with grassroots programme
+All Stars Cricket: ECB's youth scheme attracts 35,000 before June expansion

 - From the section Get Inspired

-The England & Wales Cricket Board (ECB) has launched a grassroots programme for five- to eight-year-olds, with the aim to get 50,000 more youngsters participating in the game this summer.
+The England & Wales Cricket Board (ECB) is on track to exceed its target of getting 50,000 more youngsters involved in the game this summer, through its All Stars Cricket programme.

-All Stars Cricket is an eight-week course that will be introduced in May through local cricket clubs and centres, offering youngsters a first experience of the sport.
+The eight-week course for five- to eight-year-olds offers a first experience of the sport through local cricket clubs and centres.

+More than 35,000 children have already taken part and that number will increase as 500 more centres kick-off their sessions throughout June.

-Children will receive a backpack of cricket gear, while participating clubs will be given kit to deliver the programme and training for volunteers.
+Children who join the scheme receive a backpack of cricket gear, while participating clubs are given kit to deliver the programme and training for volunteers.

+Each one of the eight weekly sessions focuses on a particular skill - catching, throwing, or communication, for example - with participants earning their skill-specific All Stars Cricket badge before moving on to the next challenge.

-From Monday, 20 March, parents can register their children via the ECB website.
+Parents can register their children to join the programme at their local club with the ECB's centre finder.

+- Fran Stead: "My son started today in Lutterworth.
+The kit is great and the coaches were fantastic.
+He was unsure about cricket but is now buzzing about it!"

+- Adam Sellick: "My five-year-old daughter had her first session at Plympton CC, she absolutely loved it and already can't wait for next Friday."

-More than 2,000 clubs have already signed up to the scheme and Matt Dwyer, the ECB's director of participation and growth, said it has the potential to make a significant difference to the sport's youth base.
+Matt Dwyer, the ECB's director of participation and growth, said All Stars Cricket has the potential to make a significant difference to the sport's youth base.

 "It's all about putting a bat and ball in the hands of more children at an earlier age," he said.
 "We want to make playing cricket a fun and enjoyable experience for children and give them a passion for the game to last a lifetime."